 What the world sees

 We all know this is a big issue.
-The craze of self-esteem and self-care promos out lately is almost overwhelming…
+The craze of self-esteem and self-care lately is almost overwhelming…

 But, how are those working out for you?